Fioricet Addiction: Side Effects, Detox, Withdrawal, and Treatment

 - Your physiology

-- The method you used to quit Fioricet (cold turkey, tapering, etc.)
+- The method you used to quit Fioricet (cold turkey, Fioricet detox program, etc.)

 Fioricet addiction is a medical disorder that requires ongoing treatment to overcome.
-Although a medical detox program can help you get sober, staying that way will require further treatment.
+Although a Fioricet detox program can help you get sober, staying that way will require further treatment.

 Research has shown that long-term rehab that lasts at least 90 days provides the best opportunity for lasting, genuine life change and recovery.
 While many 30-day rehab programs promise success in sobriety, staying in treatment longer greatly reduces your risk of relapse.7